Noch €100,00 until free shipping

 6. Kiel: Along the fjord

 Your tour begins at the lighthouse in Mönkeberg and takes you directly along the Kiel Fjord.
 You'll cycle leisurely through Heikendorf to the Little Mermaid in Möltenort, an idyllic rest stop right on the water.
-The tour continues through the harbor of Laboe with its maritime flair.
-At the Naval Memorial, you'll enjoy sweeping views over the Baltic Sea.
-The route ends at Laboe Beach, making it the perfect place for a relaxing break with your dog.
+The route continues through the harbor of Laboe with its maritime flair.
+At the Naval Memorial, you can enjoy the expansive view across the Baltic Sea.
+The route ends at Laboe beach, which is perfect for a relaxing break with your dog.

 Starting point: Lighthouse in Mönkeberg